MagnusS/Java-BloomFilter/README.md

 ================
 java-bloomfilter is a stand-alone Bloom filter implementation written in Java.
 It is intended to be easy to include in existing projects without the overhead of additional libraries.
 The first version was inspired by a blog entry by [Ian Clarke](http://blog.locut.us/2008/01/12/a-decent-stand-alone-java-bloom-filter-implementation/).

+The latest version can be downloaded from [GitHub](https://github.com/magnuss/java-bloomfilter).

 Bloom filters
 -------------